MaKaragianni/Coding-Portfolio/README.md

 - Navigate to the directory containing <b>"Library_database.py"</b>.<br>
 - Execute the script:<br>
 python Library_database.py<br>

+<br>"Sentiment Analysis of Amazon Product Reviews"</b><br>
+- Ensure you have installed all required dependencies as mentioned in the Installation section.
+- Navigate to the directory containing sentiment_analysis.py.
+- Run the script with Python:<br>
+python sentiment_analysis.py<br>

+<b>Note:</b> Before running the script, ensure you have the amazon_product_reviews.csv file in the same directory or update the script with the correct path to your dataset.<br>

 <b><ins>Credits</ins></b><br>
 This portfolio is a compilation of projects developed by me, Maria Karagianni.